mgrahn24/autogame/README.md

 ## Key Design Questions

 - What are the most effective ways to balance unit progression and power scaling?
+- Should there be specific rewards for winning a battle? or just a fixed amount of currency to upgrade each round?
+- Should the player see the next battle?
+- Should there be a bench (like keep more units than number of slots to allow some flexibility, saving stuff for later ect.)
 - What elements if any should carry over between runs?
 Something small for variation?
 Or something significant so you go futher every time?
 - How will randomness (e.g., unit selection, enemy selection) impact strategy?
 - How big should the pool of units be?
 - Should health carry over between battles, or units reset
 - How will the player lose (eg. some finite lives or health that gets depleted by a lost battle?
 Or just if the team dies at all?)
 - How many options to give at purchase?
 Should you be able to reroll.
 How should purchases be limited (currency, set amount each round?)

-- Theme?
-- Aesthetic?
-- Story?
+## Theme
+No idea, maybe some robot or clockwork automata thing to fit with the feeling of the battle being automated?

 ## Smaller Design Questions
-- How should unit abilities trigger? could have: on attack, an being damaged, on combat start, on death, on turn x etc, persistent (eg. all allies +1 attack)
+- How should unit abilities trigger? could have: on attack an being damaged on combat start on death on turn x etc persistent (eg. all allies +1 attack)

 - How should range work, eg should ranged unit only hit 2 slots away, or up to 2 slots? maybe anything is possible (configure a range like an array of allowed slot distances)
 ---